stevekuznetsov/expo/docs/pages/tutorial/initialize-app.md

 In this module, let's learn how to create a new Expo project and explore the app.

-## Step 0: Prerequisites
+## Prerequisites

 Before you get started, this tutorial assumes that you:

-- Have already installed the [Expo Go](https://expo.dev/client) app on your physical device
+- Have already installed the [Expo Go](https://expo.dev/client) app on your physical device.
-- Have gone through the [requirements under Installation](https://docs.expo.dev/get-started/installation/#requirements) to set up your development environment
+- Have gone through the [requirements under Installation](https://docs.expo.dev/get-started/installation/#requirements) to set up your development environment.

 This tutorial also assumes that you have basic knowledge of JavaScript and React or React Native.
 If you have never written React code, go through [the official React tutorial](https://reactjs.org/tutorial/tutorial.html) first.
 For more resources, see [additional resources](https://docs.expo.dev/next-steps/additional-resources/).